 Part one of this design document, focusing on architecture, describes the software architecture in more detail and how the design requirements are to be mapped into the design.
-The document will be a combination of diagrams and text that describes what the diagrams are showing.
 The document will also detail a description of the different application components and their interfaces (ex.
 Client, server, database).
 For each component, class and sequence diagrams will be provided showing the data flow for use cases.
 Finally, the document will explain algorithms employed in the project, primarily focusing on the interactions between Microsoft APIs and structure and design of the database.

 CLIENT COMPONENTS

-The Client-Side of the application will run using Node.js and React frameworks.
-The Calendar interface will be structured along the Calendar Library available through React.
+The Client-Side of the application be based on the React framework.
+The Calendar interface will be structured along the date-fns package installed through NPM.
 Though the actual Calendar library is simple, it can be expanded upon to accommodate the entire screen.
 When the user first logs on to the application, the first page that will be displayed will be the Calendar Interface.
 Every month will be accessible, however the current month will be displayed first, and the current day will be highlighted.
 Each individual day within a month is interactable through a click/touch by the user.
 Months can be navigated through by using the left/right arrows on either side.

 When the user clicks on a day, that day’s page will display.
 Any information available from the database regarding that day will be queried and returned by the database.
 If it is a day that has already passed or a day that has not come yet, the ability to record audio will not be available, only for the day that it is right now.
 When the user clicks on the current day, any recordings that exist for the day already will be displayed, any existing time that remains will be displayed, and a button will be available for the user to record more segments.

-All information about a day will be saved as a single class of information, containing the video recording(s), as well as tags, a description, photos associated with the segments, locations, and a set of memory reserved for the transcription of the audio segment.
-Whenever the user records and saves an audio segment, this information will be sent to the database and saved in storage.
+All information about a day will be retrieved from the backend API and populated in various React components that make up the application.
+The recording is created on the “Record” page, where the recording itself along with its’ creator, tags, date of creation, and transcription are posted to the backend and indexed by the MySQL database hosted on AWS.

 Use Case 1

+Ben wants to make a 60 seconds account

+Ben accesses the application page via 60seconds.io

+Ben clicks the “create a new account” button on the home screen

+Ben is redirected to the account creation page

+Ben clicks on the “sign in with Google” button

+Ben is redirected to the secure Google sign in page where he is prompted to link his Google account to 60 seconds

+Ben accepts the terms on the Google sign in page, his Google account is now linked to a 60 Seconds account

+He is redirected back to 60Seconds.io, now logged into his account

+Figure 2.
+Sequence Diagram of the Sign Up Process

+Use Case 2

+Cameron wants to login to his 60Seconds account

+Cameron opens the home page on 60seconds.io

+Cameron clicks the “sign in” button on the home screen

+Cameron is redirected to the login page

+Cameron clicks on the “sign in with Google” button

+Cameron is redirected to the secure Google sign in page which immediately redirects him

+back to the app if he’s already logged into his Google account

+A session cookie is created to make his login persistent

+Figure 3.
+Sequence Diagram of the Login Process

+Use Case 3

 User Story: Alice wants to create an audio segment for the day and set a tag